Kenneth Marra

-Education and career
+Early life

 Marra was born in 1951 in Queens, New York.
 He graduated from the State University of New York at Stony Brook with a Bachelor of Arts degree in 1973 and from Stetson University College of Law with a Juris Doctor in 1977.

+Career

+Early career

 Marra served as an attorney in the United States Department of Justice from 1977 to 1980.
 He went into private practice in Washington, D.C. from 1980 to 1983 and in Florida from 1984 to 1996.

 Marra served as a judge of the Fifteenth Judicial Circuit from 1996 to 2002.

-District court service
+US District Court judge

 President George W. Bush nominated Marra to the United States District Court for the Southern District of Florida on January 23, 2002, to a new seat created by 114 Stat.
 2762.
 Marra was confirmed by the Senate by a vote of 82-0 on September 9, 2002.
-He received commission on September 13, 2002.
+He received his commission on September 13, 2002.
 He assumed senior status on August 1, 2017.

+Epstein case et sequelae

-On April 7, 2015, Judge Kenneth Marra dealt with the pedophilia case involving Jeffrey Epstein.
+On April 7, 2015, Judge Marra dealt with the pedophilia case involving Jeffrey Epstein.
 Marra ruled that sex allegations made against Prince Andrew, the British royal, in court papers filed in Florida must be struck from the public record.

+Marra judged that the Crime Victims' Rights Act was disregarded in Epstein's sweetheart plea deal.
+His decision was rejected by the Eleventh Circuit en banc in 2021, archived as "Doe No. 1 v.
+United States, 749 F. 3d 999 (11th Cir.
+2014)".
+He was later quoted in a newsmedia interview:

+In February 2022 the Roberts Supreme Court denied review in the case (now known as Courtney Wild because in the interim the plaintiff had let her cloak of anonymity slip) and ultimately the CVRA was of no effect in the case of Epstein's 2008 conviction because his charges and trial were not held in Federal court.

+Retirement

+On August 26, 2025, the District Court announced Marra's retirement.